-Under no circumstances will any University employee work in areas of high fall hazards, perform work requiring fall protection devices, or use fall protection devices until he/she has attended training in fall protection.
+Under no circumstances will any university employee work in areas of high fall hazards, perform work requiring fall protection devices, or use fall protection devices until he or she has attended training in fall protection.
 This includes all new employees regardless of previous experience.
 The training program includes but is not limited to:

 - Policies and procedures for working around fall hazards.

 - Enforcement of rules and disciplinary action to be taken for noncompliance.